Blinky-Lite/blinky-bus-serial-cube/README.md

 We will use the [Arduino Programming environment](https://www.arduino.cc/en/software) to program the Teensy-LC.
 In addition to the Arduino programming environment, you will need to install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).

 The next step is to set the baud rate, pin code, and name of the HC06 Bluetooth module.
 This step can be skipped if you are going to use 9600 baud without a pin code.
+The baud rate, pin code, and name of the HC06 are setup in the sketch contained in the folder HC06-Setup.